robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

    (e.g. `|`, `+`, `-`, `&`, `^`)
 #.
 From *sectionproperties*'s section library

-For the first two approaches, an optional ``.material`` parameter can be passed containing a :class:`~sectionproperties.pre.pre.Material` (or list of `Material` objects) to associate with the newly created geometry(ies).
-The material attribute can be altered afterward in a :class:`~sectionproperties.pre.geometry.Geometry` object at any time by simply assigning a different :class:`~sectionproperties.pre.pre.Material` to the ``.material`` attribute.
+For the first approach, an optional ``.material`` parameter can be passed containing a :class:`~sectionproperties.pre.pre.Material` (or list of `Material` objects) to associate with the newly created geometry(ies).
+In other approaches, the material attribute can be altered afterward in a :class:`~sectionproperties.pre.geometry.Geometry` object at any time by simply assigning a different :class:`~sectionproperties.pre.pre.Material` to the ``.material`` attribute.